How Serendeputy Works

 Your deputy will provide you your feed however you like it: on the open web, via daily emails or via RSS feeds.
 Every page your deputy creates is available in all three open formats.

 Follow tags to include more articles in your personal newsfeed

-Serendeputy’s librarian indexes each article across 80,000,000 or so tags.
+Serendeputy’s librarian indexes each article across 95,000,000 or so tags.
 Pretty much every English-language noun — every person, place, thing or concept — has its own tag.
-So does almost every active Tweeter, Twitter List, Linking domain and RSS feed.
-You can click the "Article Details" link for any article to see all its tags, including who has tweeted it out, which sites have linked to it, etc.
+So does almost every active site and RSS feed.
+You can click the "Article Details" link for any article to see all its tags, including what feeds it came from, which sites have linked to it, etc.

 You can follow however many tags you want.
 This will command your deputy to include those tags in your personal newsfeed.

 Let's say you're a fan of the Erlang programming language (as we all are!).
 You search and go to the Erlang tag page.
 This has all the current open-web articles about Erlang.

 You can follow the Erlang tag by clicking the star.